 Deception is an integral part of human communication (O'Sullivan, 2003).
-Though people often deceive others for pro-social reasons (e.g., "Your haircut looks great" or "I enjoyed reading your manuscript"; Levine & Schweitzer, 2014, 2015), self-serving deception is common.
-This is particularly true in negotiations, because individuals can gain a strategic advantage by misleading their counterpart (Anton, 1990; Aguino, 1998; Carr, 1968; O'Connor & Carnevale, 1997; Schweitzer & Croson, 1999; Schweitzer et al., 2005).
+Though people often deceive others for prosocial reasons (e.g., "Your haircut looks great" or "I enjoyed reading your manuscript"; Levine & Schweitzer, 2014, 2015), self-serving deception is common.
+This is particularly true in negotiations, because individuals can gain a strategic advantage by misleading their counterpart (Anton, 1990; Aquino, 1998; Carr, 1968; O'Connor & Carnevale, 1997; Schweitzer & Croson, 1999; Schweitzer et al., 2005).
 Deception is also difficult to detect in face-to-face interactions (Bond & DePaulo, 2006; Ekman & O'Sullivan, 1991; Ekman, O'Sullivan, & Frank, 1999).
 The opportunity to exploit a counterpart combined with the difficulty targets have in detecting deception makes deception a pervasive feature of negotiations (Murnighan, Babcock, Thompson, & Pillutla, 1999; Schweitzer & Croson, 1999).
-In one study, Murnighan et al. (1999) found that over one-third of experienced negotiators engaged in deception, and in a related study, Aquino and Becker (2005) found that 53% of negotiators lied to their counterpart.
+In one study, Murnighan et al. (1999) found that more than one third of experienced negotiators engaged in deception, and in a related study, Aquino and Becker (2005) found that 53% of negotiators lied to their coun-

-Though several studies have distinguished lies according to their content (e.g., Anton, 1990; Lewicki, 1983)1, the most important distinction scholars have made with respect to deception has been between lying by commission and lying by omission (Bok, 1978; Gaspar & Schweitzer, 2013; O'Connor & Carnevale, 1997; Spranca, Minsk, & Baron, 1991).
+Though several studies have distinguished lies according to their content (e.g., Anton, 1990; Lewicki, 1983), the most important distinction scholars have made with respect to deception has been between lying by commission and lying by omission (Bok, 1978; Gaspar & Schweitzer, 2013; O'Connor & Carnevale, 1997; Spranca, Minsk, & Baron, 1991).
 Lying by commission involves the use of false statements, whereas lying by omission involves the omission of relevant information (see Table 1).
 In general, lying by commission is viewed more seriously, both legally and morally, than lying by omission (Shell, 1991; Spranca et al., 1991), and people appear to be more willing to lie by omission than by commission.
-For example, when individuals are not asked about a critical issue, they often omit information, but when asked a direction question they become far more likely to honestly reveal the critical
+For example, when individuals are not asked about a critical issue, they often omit information, but when asked a direct question they become far more likely to honestly reveal the critical information (though some do resort to lying by commission; Schweitzer & Croson, 1999; see also Olekalns & Smith, 2009).
+For example, in a negotiation simulation involving the sale of a computer with a faulty hard drive, Schweitzer and Croson (1999) found that buyers who did not ask direct questions were never informed about the faulty hard drive.

-1For instance, Lewicki and his colleagues (Lewicki & Robinson, 1998; Lewicki & Spencer, 1991) identified five categories of questionable negotiation tactics: (a) traditional competitive bargaining (e.g., high demands, low concessions); (b) misrepresentation of information (i.e., misleading arguments); (c) bluffing (i.e., misleading intentions); (d) information collection (i.e., trading favors or gifts for information); and (e) influencing an opponent's professional network.
+&lt;sup>1 For instance, Lewicki and his colleagues (Lewicki & Robinson, 1998; Lewicki & Spencer, 1991) identified five categories of questionable negotiation tactics: (a) traditional competitive bargaining (e.g., high demands, low concessions); (b) misrepresentation of information (i.e., misleading arguments); (c) bluffing (i.e., misleading intentions); (d) information collection (i.e., trading favors or gifts for information); and (e) influencing an opponent's professional network.